Keeping Adults Entertained on Long Haul Flights

 Card and Travel Games

-With the seat back trays pulled down and a few card games in mind, you can get through quite a few hours playing card games with your traveling companions, of playing games such as solitaire of pyramids by yourself.
+With the seat back trays pulled down and a few card games in mind, you can get through quite a few hours playing card games with your traveling companions, or playing games such as solitaire of pyramids by yourself.
 A deck of cards is cheap is and small enough to take up no room in your hand luggage.
+They're one of the best things to take on a long haul flight as you'll find no end of uses once you reach your destination too.
+Pool side game of poker anyone?

 Time Elapsed: 1 hour+ depending on how much your enjoying the game!